leereilly/hammr/README.md

 -------------------

 * **DO NOT USE IN PRODUCTION!**
-* Functional test coverage not as good as unit test coverage.
+* Functional test coverage not as good as unit test coverage... yet.

 ![Bugs](http://i.imgur.com/K8vsw.gif "Bugs")